top of page

 GENERAL INFORMATION

-a) This privacy notice describes how we collect and use personal data about you during and after the competition, in accordance with data protection law.
+a) This privacy notice describes how we collect and use personal data about you and/or your child during and after the competition, in accordance with data protection law.

 b) Your personal data will be collected via an online form.
 You have the right to request for this data to be deleted at any point by contacting us at info@maidstonelitfest.org